 In order to understand the importance of horizon scanning in food safety, it’s critical to explore the meaning and methodology of horizon scanning.
-Horizon scanning is a technique used for the early detection of potential threats and opportunities through systematic examination.
-This method relies on determining what is constant, what changes and what constantly changes.
+Learn more about the different methods, its benefits, drawbacks and how to apply it for the food industry.

 The UK Department of Environment, Food and Rural Affairs (DEFRA) defines horizon scanning as:

 “…the systematic examination of potential hazards, opportunities and likely future developments which are at the margins of current thinking and planning.
 Horizon scanning may explore novel and unexpected issues as well as persistent problems or trends”.

 Therefore, in order to horizon scan one needs to look at past experience, previous trends and research current potential, weather hazardous or not, to anticipate future possible developments.
 In essence, horizon scanning is a methodology for foresight.

 The UN’s Food and Agriculture Organization has defined four different methods of horizon scanning, how they’re used and the benefits and drawbacks of each one:

 - Best-Worst Scanning

 Horizon scanning method that allows prioritization of key issues (generally technologies) by certain pre-identified criteria.
 Utilizes expert opinion via questionnaires.